 The Clerk's Office is responsible for conducting foreclosure sales in accordance with Chapter 45, F.S.
 Sales are held immediately outside of Room 245 of the Hernando County Courthouse, 20 N. Main Street, Brooksville at 11:00 AM ET every Tuesday and Thursday (except on legal holidays).
 A list of all foreclosure filings by month and a list of upcoming sales can be found below.

-How does the online auction work?
+How does the auction work?